Optimizing OTA Updates: From 228s to 26s

 Critical Window

-The most important metric for safety - how long a power failure could brick the device:
+The most important metric for safety - how long a power failure could soft-brick the device:

 | Version | Critical Window |